clouddevauthority/clouddevauthority-blog/content/post/azure-ha-api-architecture-part1/index.md

 ### Test the secured API
 Test the App Service endpoint from a Windows 10 PC and edge chromium browser.
-Just browse to the the primary app service endpoint, the browser will prompt to choose a client certificate from your personal store, select the one you created earlier.
+Just browse to the the primary App Service endpoint, the browser will prompt to choose a client certificate from your personal store, select the one you created earlier.
 It should succeed proving that the client certificate settings are configured properly.

 ![test-browser](img/test-browser.png)

-If you now test the API calls to Primary or Secondary app service or APIM using Postman it would fail with HTTP 403 error.
+If you now test the API calls to Primary or Secondary App Service or APIM using Postman it would fail with HTTP 403 error.
-This is the security control we wanted to block the calls from internet to the app service API endpoint.
+This is the security control we wanted to block the calls from internet to the App Service API endpoint.
 If the attacker does not have the correct client certs the API would response with a HTTP 403 error.

 ![test-postman-forbidden](img/test-postman-forbidden.png)